-We receive many calls from children’s authors looking for ways to get the word out about their book.
-Here are some tips authors can employ to get started.
+At Smith Publicity, we receive many calls from authors asking about how to promote a children’s book.
+Here are some tips anyone can follow to get started.

 1. Start locally.
-To promote the book on your own, the best plan is to start locally.
-Contact your local bookstores, both chain and independent ones.
-See if they have a Local Author section and ask to be included.
-Offer autographed copies of your book as they are more valuable to the buyer.
+To promote a children’s book on your own, the best plan is to begin locally.
+Contact booksellers in your neighborhood, both chain, and independent stores.
+Ask if they have a Local Author section and, if yes, request to be included.
+Offer autographed copies of your book to help spark sales.
 Stores often put stickers on the covers of signed books to make them more attractive to buyers.

-2. Local events.
-If there is a theme related to your book, offer to host an event (which is different than a passive signing).
-For example, if your book has a character of a bee, host an educational presentation on the importance of bees followed by honey tasting or other hands on children’s activity.
+2. Hold local events.
+If your book has a theme, offer to host an event (which is different than a passive signing).
+For example, if your book has a character that is a bee, host an educational presentation on the importance of bees followed by a honey tasting or other hands-on children’s activity.
 Be creative.
-An interactive event like this would draw people and perhaps media to the event.
-Of course, you would be selling books too!
+Interactive events draw kids, parents, and grandparents, and perhaps even the media to the event.
+Of course, try to sell books during the event.

-3. Local libraries.
+3. Visit local libraries.
 Donate copies of your book to your local libraries.
-Offer to do a reading at your library.
-Most libraries have set activities for children.
-Hosting an interactive event will work here as well.
-If the library will not let you sell books on site (most will not), be sure to hand out bookmarks or business cards directing people where they can buy your book.
+Offer to hold a reading at your library.
+Most libraries provide activities for children.
+Hosting an interactive event will work here, as well.
+If the library does not let you sell books on-site (most will not), be sure to hand out bookmarks or business cards directing people to stores or online sellers where your book is available.

-4. Local schools and pre-schools.
+4. Work with schools and pre-schools.
 Schools are always looking for guest speakers and authors.
-In most cases, you can arrange to donate books to the school while parents receive order forms for autographed books—which are great for them to give as gifts!
-A fee may even be paid to you.
-Authors sell thousands of books this way.
+In most cases, you can arrange to donate books to the school while parents receive order forms for autographed books—which are great for them to give as gifts.
+You might also earn a fee for your appearance.
+Some authors sell thousands of books in this way.
 Be prepared with an interesting presentation about a theme in your book or your background.
-Remember you are an expert on you and your book.
-A presentation will make for a better connection with the children and teachers.
+Remember, you are an expert about you and your book.
+A presentation will make for better promotion of your children’s book to both students and teachers.

 5. Don’t forget the grandparents.
-According to the Grandparent Economy study by Peter Francese (http://www.grandparents.com/binary–data/The–Grandparent–Economy–April-2009.pdf ) “In 2009…grandparents will spend $2 trillion.
+According to the Grandparent Economy study by Peter Francese, “In 2009…grandparents will spend $2 trillion.
 Of this, approximately $52 billion will go toward goods and services for their grandchildren.”
-Offer to talk to local senior groups and senior centers, exhibit your book at local festivals, craft fairs, religious events and other places drawing families and grandparents.
+Offer to talk to local senior groups and senior centers, exhibit your book at local festivals, craft fairs, religious events, and other places drawing families and grandparents.

-6. Don’t forget your camera and ask for testimonials.
-Everywhere you go, bring your camera, document children reading your book, you speaking, etc. and don’t be shy about asking for testimonials.
-Testimonials from teachers and librarians are especially valuable, as they lend credibility to your book.
-Make sure to include photos, testimonials, appearance and events on your website and post to your social media.
+6. Remember your camera and ask for testimonials.
+Everywhere you go, bring your camera, document children reading your book, your presentations, etc. and don’t be shy about asking for testimonials.
+Testimonials from teachers and librarians are especially valuable because they lend credibility to your book.
+Make sure to include photos, testimonials, appearance, and events on your website and post to your social media.

 People are more likely to buy children’s books from authors they’ve met.
-The more you can speak about your book, the better!
-Once you have the local area covered and nicely documented on your website, it will give you the base (and experience) to expand your efforts which may include reaching out to writers and editors at educational, parenting, grand-parenting or children’s outlets, books bloggers, and other media outlets, who can recommend or feature you and your book in some way.
+The more you can speak about your book, the better.
+Once you have the local area covered and nicely documented on your website, it will give you the base (and experience) to expand your efforts.
+Future children’s book promotions may include reaching out to writers and editors at educational, parenting, grand-parenting or children’s media, books bloggers, and other media outlets, who can recommend or help you promote your children’s book in some way.

 by Sandy Diaz